 Water businesses have been proactive in reaching out to customers, including small business and other non-residential customers, to ensure they are aware of existing support programs as well as new support measures developed in response to the pandemic.

-Fewer customers applied for government Utility Relief Grants during January compared to November and December.
+More customers applied for government Utility Relief Grants during March compared to February

-The average weekly application rate was 421 in January, down from 506 in December and 550 in November.
-In the past two months there was a weekly peak of 700 applications and a low of 171 applications in the week after Christmas.
+The average weekly application rate was 591 in March, up from 550 in February.
+Over the past month there was a peak of 656 weekly applications and a low of 539 applications.

-The number of metropolitan customers on hardship programs has steadied
+The number of customers on hardship programs has increased

-The number of metropolitan customers on water business hardship programs has steadied in recent weeks, rising by 0.2 per cent this month from 19,420 at the end of December to 19,454 at the end of January.
+The number of metropolitan customers on water business hardship programs rose by 540 (2.7 per cent) from 19,890 at the end of February to 20,430 at the end of March.

 Supply restrictions or legal action for late payment has generally stopped